Research Assistant Visa Sponsorship Jobs in Nebraska

 MAJOR RESPONSIBILITIES & DUTIES:

-- Assists in research tool preparation, data collection, and procedures in research studies which may include animals, human subjects, etc.
+- Prepares research tools, leads data collection, and facilitates procedures in multiple assigned research studies, which may include animals, human subjects, etc.

-- Maintains a detailed record of test conditions and results.
+- Maintains a detailed record of test conditions and results and can report on data and findings as needed.

-- Assists in the design, construction, and maintenance of electronic devices used in laboratories, including PCs, audio equipment, and special purpose interfaces.
+- Partners with researcher/s in the design, construction, and maintenance of electronic devices used in laboratories, including PCs, audio equipment, and special purpose interfaces.

-- Assists in the recruitment, scheduling, and testing in research studies using animal or human subjects.
+- Assists in the recruitment, scheduling, and testing in research studies using human subjects.

 - Uses computers to analyze and plot results of experiments.